mit-pdos/sigmaos/cpython3.11/Doc/c-api/typeobj.rst

    dictionary, so it is may be more efficient to call :c:func:`PyObject_GetAttr` when accessing an attribute on the object.

-   It is an error to set both the :c:macro:`Py_TPFLAGS_MANAGED_WEAKREF` bit and :c:member:`~PyTypeObject.tp_dictoffset`.

    **Inheritance:**

-   This field is inherited by subtypes.
-A subtype should not override this offset;
+   This field is inherited by subtypes, but see the rules listed below.
+A subtype may override this offset; this means that the subtype instances store the dictionary at a difference offset than the base type.
+Since the dictionary is always found via :c:member:`~PyTypeObject.tp_dictoffset`, this should not be a problem.

-   doing so could be unsafe, if C code tries to access the dictionary at the previous offset.
-   To properly support inheritance, use :c:macro:`Py_TPFLAGS_MANAGED_DICT`.
+   When a type defined by a class statement has no :attr:`~object.__slots__` declaration, and none of its base types has an instance variable dictionary, a dictionary slot is added to the instance layout and the :c:member:`~PyTypeObject.tp_dictoffset` is set to that slot's offset.

+   When a type defined by a class statement has a :attr:`__slots__` declaration, the type inherits its :c:member:`~PyTypeObject.tp_dictoffset` from its base type.

+   (Adding a slot named :attr:`~object.__dict__` to the :attr:`__slots__` declaration does not have the expected effect, it just causes confusion.
+Maybe this should be added as a feature just like :attr:`__weakref__` though.)

    **Default:**

    This slot has no default.
 For :ref:`static types <static-types>`, if the field is ``NULL`` then no :attr:`~object.__dict__` gets created for instances.

-   If the :c:macro:`Py_TPFLAGS_MANAGED_DICT` bit is set in the :c:member:`~PyTypeObject.tp_flags` field, then :c:member:`~PyTypeObject.tp_dictoffset` will be set to ``-1``, to indicate that it is unsafe to use this field.

 .. c:member:: initproc PyTypeObject.tp_init